robj411/p2_drivers/README.md

 ## 4.5 Uncosted transmission reductions

-We parametrise the effects of ‘uncosted transmission reductions’ in the model using Google’s mobility data (Figure
+We parametrise the effects of ‘uncosted transmission reductions’ (UTR) in the model using Google’s mobility data (Figure
 <a href="#fig:smoothmobility">4.10</a>).
 These changes in mobility were
 consequences of both government mandates and individual’s choices.
 As we cannot separate the two, we consider a range of possibilities, based on